Drill supports the following ANSI standard clauses in the SELECT statement:

 You cannot reference column aliases in the following clauses:

 Because Drill works with schema-less data sources, you cannot use positional aliases (1, 2, etc.) to refer to SELECT list columns, except in the ORDER BY clause.

 Drill supports ANSI standard joins in the FROM and WHERE clauses:

 - Inner joins

 - Left, full, and right outer joins

 The following types of join syntax are supported:

 |Join condition in WHERE clause||FROM table1, table 2 WHERE table1.col1=table2.col1|

 |ON join in FROM clause||FROM table1 JOIN table2 ON table1.col1=table2.col1|

-Non-equijoins are supported if the join also contains an equality condition on the same two tables as part of a conjunction:
+Non-equi joins are supported if the join is an inner join with an equality condition on the same two tables as part of a conjunction:

 table1.col1 = table2.col1 AND table1.c2 < table2.c2